Key Takeaways

 | Smart Sort | Auto-files notebooks into Collections based on tags |

-| Podcast Pipelines | Syncs new Audio Overviews to your personal RSS feed automatically |
+| Podcast Pipeline | Syncs new Audio Overviews to your personal RSS feed |

 | Domain Router | Routes saved web links to specific notebooks by website |

-| The Escalator | Tag chains — adding #urgent can auto-add #todo and #priority |
+| The Escalator | Tag chains — adding #urgent auto-adds #todo and #priority |

-| Template Engine | Applies prompt templates when a notebook matches a tag |
+| Template Engine | Applies saved prompt templates when a notebook matches a tag |

-| The Cleaner | Flags old notebooks for review to keep your workspace tidy |
+| The Cleaner | Flags inactive notebooks for review after 30 days |

 Audio Studio: turn your notes into a podcast